-The survey is carried out on Excel forms (IR-1 for business enterprise sector, IR-2 for government sector and private non-profit sector and IR-3 for higher education sector), which contain certain built-in data verification procedures.
+In the period between data collection and the beginning of the statistical analysis based on the obtained statistics, data have to be processed in a certain way.
+The survey is carried out on the Excel form that contains certain built-in data verification procedures.
 A part of data verification procedures is built in the Excel questionnaire, while other rules are defined in the expert unit, which also corrects existing errors found on the material and, if necessary, contacts reporting units to get complete and accurate data.
 It is not possible to set too many data verification procedures into the form itself; instead, after obtaining all reports from the field, data are entered into the Survey Processor in which they are then processed based on the prepared project request.